comocamp/web/content/participation/index.md

 price = 390
 included = [
     "Join the Open Space, May 7<sup>th</sup>-8<sup>th</sup>",
-    "All sessions and workshops are included",
-    "Snacks, lunches and dinners are covered",
+    "Bring your own topics, ideas and issues", "Snacks, lunches and dinners are covered",
     "Join the intro dinner on May 6<sup>th</sup>&nbsp;as well" ]